Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Applications

-As is seen, one of the most important results covered by Corollary \ref{tl2} is a sightly different version of Andrews' four--parametric reciprocity theorem, the latter generalizing Ramanujan's well--known reciprocity theorem.
-The reader may consult \cite{berndt,xrma2} for more details.
+As is to be expected, Formula \ref{tl2} is very helpful in showing Andrews' four-parametric reciprocity theorem.
+As is displayed in \cite[Theorem 1.1]{berndt}, Andrews' four-parametric reciprocity theorem is a generalization of Ramanujan's reciprocity theorem.
+The reader may consult \cite{xrma2} for more details.